 - When you are an employee of a company or institute, and you don’t complete your job work and do your freelance work

-- When you are working for a company which offers haraam services
+- When you are working for a company that offers haraam services

 - When you can’t do the desired work, but you take the project